springfall2008/batpred/docs/creating-charts.md

     - Click the blue 'Add card', scroll down the list of cards to the bottom and click 'Custom: ApexCharts card'
     - Delete the template card configuration and copy/paste ONE Apex chart from the example file
     - Click 'Save'
-    - Reapeat (adding Apex chart card, copy paste card config) for all of the charts you want to see
+    - Repeat (adding Apex chart card, copy paste card config) for all of the charts you want to see
 - Customise as you like

 If you get an error 'Custom element doesn't exist: apexcharts-card' then you've not installed the Apex Charts card correctly from HACS.